Nood24/MIDI-Real-Time/index.md

 ### Qt

-Qt is an open source widget toolkit which is used by One Man Ceilidh to provide the front end and to compile the project.
-The Qt Creator IDE is the recommended way of working on the project.
-Downloading Qt Creator and opening the MIDI-Real-Time/frontEnd/OMC_FrontEnd.pro file in the IDE will import all One Man Ceilidh code into the IDE.
+Qt is an open source widget toolkit which is used by One Man Ceilidh to provide the front end of the project.
+Qmake is used to compile the project and the Qt Creator IDE is the recommended way of working on the project.
+Downloading Qt Creator and opening the MIDI-Real-Time/frontEnd/OMC_FrontEnd.pro file in the IDE will import all One Man Ceilidh code into the IDE and provides a good way of quickly getting up to speed with the source code.

-For more information see the qt website.
+For more information see the Qt website.

 <https://www.qt.io/>

 ## Codebase

 The One Man Ceilidh project is primarily written in C++ to gain the performance-related benefits of this language in a real time system.

 This section will walk through the files within the system.